Iris pseudocaucasica: Description

 It is not to be confused with Iris caucasica, although in the same sub-genus of iris, they are different plants.
 It differs from Iris caucasica by having yellowish green or blue flowers.

-Iris pseudocaucasica has a bulb of 1-1.5 cm diameter.
+Iris pseudocaucasica has a bulb of 1–1.5 cm diameter.

-It generally has 3–4 leaves, when fully grown these reach a height of between 4–18 cm long and between 1–2.8 cm wide at the base of the plant, but averagely, they are 1-1.5 cm wide.
+It generally has 3–4 leaves, when fully grown these reach a height of between 4 and 18 cm long and between 1 and 2.8 cm wide at the base of the plant, but averagely, they are 1–1.5 cm wide.
 They are generally lanceolate shaped, channelled, glossy green above with a greyish-green below, with a white cartilaginous margin.

 The large leaves normally obscure the flower stem, which can reach a maximum height of 6–20 cm tall.

 It has generally 1–4 flowers per stem.

 It blooms in the UK between April and June.
 In Armenia. it flowers from March to May and fruits from May to June.

 The flowers can also be described as translucent yellow or icy blue, or creamy yellow, or light bluish–violet.

 The flowers have a perianth tube of 3–4 cm long and bracts 4–5 cm long.
 It has large winged standards, which are about 2 cm long.
 The pale blue forms have falls that have a yellow wavy crest.

 It has an ellipsoid capsule, (produced after flowering) which is about 3.5 cm long, producing seeds about 4 mm long.